memgraph/memgraph/tests/mgbench/how_to_use_mgbench.md

 ```

 ### 2. Define the workload name
 The class should specify the `NAME` property, this is used to describe what workload class you want to execute.
-When calling benchmark, this property will be important.
+When calling `benchmark.py`, this property will be used to differentiate different workloads.

 ```python
 NAME = "demo"
 ```

 ### 3. Implement dataset generator method
 The class should implement the `dataset_generator()` method.
 The method is used for generating a dataset which returns the ***list of tuples***.
 Each tuple contains string of the Cypher query and dictionary that contains optional arguments, so the structure is following [(str, dict), (str, dict)...].
 Let's take a look at the how the example list could look like what could method return: